adila01/banking-api/README.md

-# ACME Bank API
+# ACME Bank API - Design exercise

 This is a description of ACME Bank's internal APIs.

-#### Exercise
+**Exercise 1: API basics**
-Your task is to design an API based on a set of functional requirements, recorded as user stories
+Your task is to design an API based on a set of functional requirements, recorded as user stories.

-#### API Design Requirements
+Start whiteboarding the basics of the API.
+Focus only on identifying resources and operations.
+Remember: Resources = nouns, methods = HTTP verbs.
+Remain at this high­level

+**API Design Requirements**
 "As a bank employee I want to..."
 ```
 [FR-001] Update bank account information